J. C. Jackson: 2019

 In 2019, Jackson again made the Patriots' 53-man roster.
 In week 4 against the Buffalo Bills, Jackson intercepted quarterback Josh Allen twice and blocked a punt which was recovered by teammate Matthew Slater for a touchdown in the 16–10 win.

 In week 14 against the Kansas City Chiefs, Jackson recorded his third interception of the season off a pass thrown by Patrick Mahomes during the 23–16 loss.
 In the Patriots' 34–13 win over the Cincinnati Bengals, Jackson intercepted quarterback Andy Dalton twice.
 All of Jackson's career interceptions to date have come on pass attempts of at least 15 yards.
+He finished the 2019 season with 36 total tackles (29 solo), five interceptions, and ten passes defended.

 2020

 In Week 1 playing in a game against the Miami Dolphins, Jackson recorded his first interception of the season off a pass thrown by Ryan Fitzpatrick late in the fourth quarter to secure a 21–11 Patriots' win.

 In Week 6 against the Denver Broncos, Jackson intercepted a pass thrown by Drew Lock during the 18–12 loss.
 In Week 7 against the San Francisco 49ers, Jackson recorded another interception, this time off a pass thrown by Jimmy Garoppolo, during the 33–6 loss.
 In Week 8 against the Buffalo Bills, Jackson recorded an interception off a pass thrown by Josh Allen during the 24–21 loss.
 This was Jackson's third interception in three games.

 In Week 9 against the New York Jets, Jackson recorded another interception off a pass thrown by Joe Flacco in the fourth quarter after allowing two long touchdown passes from Flacco to wide receiver Breshad Perriman earlier in the game during the 30–27 win.
 In Week 10 against the Baltimore Ravens, Jackson recorded another interception from Lamar Jackson, setting a new franchise record for games in a row with an interception with five.
 This interception prevented the Ravens from scoring to end the first half and helped the Patriots earn a 23–17 upset victory.
 In Week 17 against the Jets, Jackson recorded his 9th interception of the season off a pass thrown by Sam Darnold during the 28–14 win.
+He finished the 2020 season with 40 total tackles (34 solo), nine interceptions, 14 passes defended, and three fumble recoveries.
 He was ranked 49th by his fellow players on the NFL Top 100 Players of 2021.

 2021

 On March 17, 2021, Jackson received a second-round restricted free agent tender worth $3.384 million from the Patriots.
 He signed a one-year contract on April 16.

-Jackson finished the season with 8 interceptions, including his first career pick six, and a league-leading 23 pass deflections.
+Jackson was named AFC Defensive Player of the Month for November.
+He finished the season with eight interceptions, including his first career pick six, and a league-leading 23 pass deflections.
 He was selected for the Pro Bowl, along with teammates Matthew Judon and Matthew Slater.
 He was also named a second-team All-Pro.
 He was ranked 20th by his fellow players on the NFL Top 100 Players of 2022.